jtonic/handson-dockerwls/readme.md

     **Note:** See the https://github.com/oracle/docker-images/tree/master/OracleWebLogic for how to install and run the WL container

+1. Change the 'weblogic' admin user password

+    1. create a file named password.secret and type the password.
+Mark it as git ignore.

+    1. run the sh script to change the 'weblogic' admin user  password

+            sh change-password.sh

 1. run the sh script to setup the JMS and deploy the war application

         sh setup_wls.sh